willowtreeapps/namegame-cs/README.md

 ## Your mission

-We're only asking you to implement this on one of the platforms (iOS, Android, or UWP), but you are welcome to do as many as you'd like.
-All of the projects are already set up with MVVMCross to make working with multiple platforms easier, but you are welcome to remove it if you'd like to use something different.
+We're only asking you to implement this on one of the platforms (iOS or Android), but you are welcome to do as many as you'd like.
+All of the projects are already set up with a View Model to make working with multiple platforms easier, but you are welcome to remove it if you'd like to use a different pattern.

 To spruce things up, implement a few features of your choice.